 This course is part of the Certificate of Specialization in Life Science Laboratory Assistant program.
 Students will practice basic lab skills in a research laboratory setting.
 Pipetting, solution and media preparation, dilutions, sterile technique, separation methods, lab math, quality control, documentation, and other appropriate skills are taught with an emphasis on standard lab instrumentation, calibration or verification, and maintenance.
-Addition lab hours required.
+Additional lab hours required.

-Prerequisites: BIO 111, MTH 030 and Reading Proficiency.
+Prerequisites: MTH 030 or MTH 050, BIO 111, and Reading Proficiency.